kenttoku/discord-puppet-cli/README.md

 # Discord Puppet CLI

-A simple cli for controlling your own bot
+A simple cli for controlling your own bot.

 ## Installation

+**Node.js 8.0.0 or newer is required.**
-Install using npm
+Install using npm.

 ```
 npm install -g discord-puppet-cli